Asimov-Chuang/DeepHalo/README.md

 To address the reviewer’s concerns on novelty and interpretability, we provide detailed point-wise responses below.

-### 1&nbsp;&nbsp;Beyond FETA and other context based choice models: controllable modeling of higher‑order effects
+### 1&nbsp;&nbsp; Beyond FETA and other context-based choice models: controllable modeling of higher‑order effects
-Among context based models,
+Among context-based models,

 First-order models like CMNL (Yousefi Maragheh et al., 2020), low-rank Halo MNL (Ko and Li, 2024), and FETA (Pfannschmidt et al., 2022) can only capture pairwise interactions.
-While FETA proposes a utility decomposition similar to the halo effect, it only evaluates first-order terms in practice, as enumerating higher-order subsets is computationally infeasible for large assortments—limiting its ability to model complex choices.
+While FETA proposes a utility decomposition similar to the halo effect, it only evaluates first-order terms in practice, as enumerating higher-order subsets is computationally infeasible for large assortments, limiting its ability to model complex choices.

-Other models such as FATE and TCNet attempt to learn context by directly entangling all item features.
+Other models, such as FATE and TCNet, attempt to learn context by directly entangling all item features.
 As the reviewer notes, their outputs can be interpreted via Eq.
 (10) as halo effects.
-However, **the interaction order in these models is uncontrolled**, and recovering a faithful decomposition would require evaluating up to $|S|-1$ orders—leading to exponentially many terms and breaking interpretability.
+However, **the interaction order in these models is uncontrolled**, and recovering a faithful decomposition would require evaluating up to $|S|-1$ orders, leading to exponentially many terms and breaking interpretability.

 The issue lies in their architecture.
 FATE combines global context with individual features but cannot restrict interaction depth.
 TCNet’s attention mechanism inherently mixes all items, effectively modeling full-order interactions by design.
 As a result, these models **do not formulate context effects in a structured, decomposable way**, making interpretation difficult.

-Therefore, first-order models have interpretability but lack of expressiveness, while other models have expressiveness but cannot control maximum effect order and is difficult to interpret.
+Therefore, first-order models have interpretability but lack expressiveness, while other models have expressiveness but cannot control the maximum effect order and are difficult to interpret.
 DeepHalo is designed to fill this gap, which manages to model higher Halo effects up to any order we want.
-How do we do?
+We achieve this through the following aspects.

 - **Feature-Based High-Order Halo Effects**
-  To our knowledge, we are the first to formally define high-order halo effects in terms of item features.
+  To our knowledge, we are the first to define high-order halo effects in terms of item features formally.
 For example, when assessing how subset $\{A, B\}$ influences the utility of item $C$ in an offer set $\{A, B, C, D\}$, the effect should depend only on the features of $A$, $B$, and $C$, not on unrelated items like $D$.
 Including irrelevant items makes the subset effect uninterpretable.
 This illustrates why models that entangle all item features inevitably introduce uncontrolled, high-order interactions.

 - **Structured Decomposition and Controllable Effect Order**
   As shown in Appendix A, DeepHalo’s architecture ensures the utility can be decomposed as in Line 189.
-The maximum interaction order is determined by the model depth, while the choice of activation function affects how quickly the order increases.
+The model depth determines the maximum interaction order, while the choice of activation function affects how quickly the order increases.
 We appreciate the reviewer’s interest and will clarify this further in the revision.

 - **Direct Effect Recovery Without Solving Linear Systems**
   Prior approaches require solving large linear systems to recover halo effects, which becomes infeasible for large assortments.
 In contrast, DeepHalo leverages Eq.
 (3) and Eq.
 (10) to recover effects directly and efficiently.
 We will elaborate on this in response to the reviewer’s questions.